Skip to main content

 QR Code Marketing Statistics

 For marketers, QR codes bridge the gap between physical and digital.
-The data shows they are no longer experimental - they are a core channel.
+The data shows they are no longer experimental - they are a core channel with measurable ROI.

 1. QR codes in direct mail increase response rates by 20-50% compared to direct mail without a scannable element.
+USPS even offers postage discounts for mail that includes interactive technology like QR codes.
 (Source: USPS OIG, "Enhancing the Value of Mail with QR Codes," 2023)

 2. Billboard and poster campaigns that include QR codes see 30-45% higher digital engagement than campaigns directing users to type a URL.
-(Source: Clear Channel Outdoor, campaign data analysis, 2023)
+The key factor is scanning distance - codes on billboards need to be at least 30 cm x 30 cm for reliable scanning from passing traffic.
+(Source: Clear Channel Outdoor, campaign data analysis, 2023).
+See our QR code size and print guide.

 3. 67% of marketers reported that QR codes are an effective bridge between offline and online marketing, according to a 2023 survey by The Drum and QR code platform Beaconstac.

 4. QR codes on printed marketing materials have an average scan-to-action conversion rate of 8-12%, significantly higher than the 1-3% click-through rate of most digital display ads.
+For marketers measuring cost-per-conversion, QR codes on print materials often outperform digital channels.
 (Source: QR TIGER internal data, published 2023)

 5. Branded QR codes with custom colors and logos generate 50-80% more scans than standard black-and-white codes.
 Users perceive branded codes as more trustworthy and intentional.
 (Source: Scanova/Beaconstac case studies, 2023)

-6. Super Bowl QR code campaigns reached a peak in 2022 when Coinbase's floating QR code ad generated 20 million scans in 60 seconds, crashing their app.
-The campaign demonstrated both the reach potential and infrastructure requirements of mass QR code campaigns.
+6. The Coinbase Super Bowl QR code campaign in 2022 generated 20 million scans in 60 seconds, crashing their app.
+The campaign demonstrated both the massive reach potential and the infrastructure requirements of mass QR code campaigns.

-7. 73% of consumers say they trust QR codes more when they include a brand logo or recognizable design, according to a 2022 survey by MobileIron.
+7. 73% of consumers say they trust QR codes more when they include a brand logo or recognizable design, according to MobileIron's consumer survey.
+This is why AI-generated QR art is becoming popular - it combines visual appeal with brand recognition.
+Try QR-Verse's AI art generator.

 Dynamic vs Static QR Code Usage